arachne-threat-intel/thread/ROADMAP.md

 ### Milestone 3: Security Testing and Remediation
 - **Tasks**:
-  - Conduct penetration testing to identify security vulnerabilities.
+  - Conduct penetration testing to identify security issues.
   - Review and prioritise findings for remediation based on severity and impact.
   - Implement remediation measures and update security documentation.

 - **Rationale**: Security is paramount to maintaining trust and protecting user data.
-This milestone ensures that Thread’s infrastructure is secure, addressing any vulnerabilities before they can be exploited.
+This milestone ensures that Thread’s infrastructure is secure, addressing any security issues early.
 Note that security testing will become an annual event as Arachne Digital grows.

 ### Milestone 4: Transition to Memory Safe Programming
 - **Tasks**: